causy-dev/causy/README.md

 ## Background

 Current causal discovery algorithms are often designed for the primary purpose of research.
 They are often implemented in a monolithic way, which makes it hard to understand and extend them.
 Causy aims to solve this problem by providing a framework which allows you to easily implement and use causal discovery algorithms by splitting them up into smaller logic steps which can be stacked together to form a pipeline.
-This allows you to easily understand, extend, optimize, maintain, and experiment with the algorithms.
+This allows you to easily understand, extend, optimize, and experiment with the algorithms.

 By shipping causy with sensitively configured default pipelines, we also aim to provide a tool that can be used by non-experts to get started with causal discovery.